 4) Apple Watch Series 4 – Good Series 5 Alternative

 The Apple Watch Series 4, which was released back in 2018, is Apple’s first smartwatch to feature an ECG sensor for heart rate monitoring.
-It also comes with tons of fitness tracking features, and although there is a newer Apple Watch (series 5), the Apple Watch Series 4 still works great and well worth it in 2020.
+It also comes with tons of fitness tracking features, and although there is a newer Apple Watch (series 5), the Apple Watch Series 4 still works great and is well worth its price.